WildMeOrg/old_wildme-docs/docs/developers/codex.md

    * This becomes a convenient way to reference sets of images in the system.
    * Single images are used to create Asset objects in Houston.
 Encounters retain collections of assets.

-* Assets processed by SAGE will return Annotation data to Houston if the image contains identifiable information.
+* Assets processed by Sage will return Annotation data to Houston if the image contains identifiable information.
    * An Asset can have any number of annotations.
    * Annotation data is includes bounding box dimensions, detected class, pipeline status and identification viability.
-   * Houston does not store the Annotation data beyond creating a lightweight pointer to SAGE attached to the Asset.
+   * Houston does not store the Annotation data beyond creating a lightweight pointer to Sage attached to the Asset.
    * If an asset is found to contain multiple animal annotation, it is the responsibility of the researcher user to curate the annotations into multiple Encounters.